November 19, 2025

 The expense approval process is usually pretty similar from one company to the next.
 It typically looks something like this:

-• An employee makes a purchase: The expense approval process kicks off when an employee makes a purchase or otherwise incurs a business expense
+1. Employee makes a purchase: The expense approval process begins when an employee makes a purchase or otherwise incurs a business expense

-• The employee submits the expense for approval: The employee compiles this and any other expenses into an expense report and submits it for approval.
-The report should include the amount, date, business purpose, and required documentation (e.g., a receipt or credit card statement) for each expense in the report.
+2. Employee submits the expense for approval: The employee adds the expense to an expense report and submits it for review.
+The report should include the amount, date, business purpose, and required documentation, like a receipt or credit card statement, for each expense.

-• The expense undergoes review: The employee’s manager or finance team reviews the expense report for accuracy, documentation, and expense policy compliance
+3. Expense undergoes review: A manager or finance team member reviews the expense report for accuracy, documentation, and compliance with your policy

-• The employee gets reimbursed: If the employee paid for the expense out of pocket, the employee receives a reimbursement—either by direct deposit or physical check.
+5. Employee gets reimbursed: If the employee paid for the expense out of pocket, they receive a reimbursement, either by direct deposit or check

 Benefits of automated expense approvals